hallnsh/nico-be-nc-news/README.md

 ### ./  The root directory

-The main calling module is conventionally called app.js  - which receives requests to endpoints.
+The main calling module is conventionally called

+app.js  - which receives requests to endpoints. listen.js   - sets up a local server to listen on localhost: port 9090

 endpoints.json  - a json representation/description of each endpoint and is returned by the get request to /api